 Animal Crossing Bunny Guide 7

-Whilst island life may never get old for some players, a number of Animal Crossing: New Horizons festive events exist to help keep gameplay fresh, and Bunny Day — which starts every year on April 1st — is just one of them.
+Whilst island life may never get old for some players, a number of Animal Crossing: New Horizons festive events exist to help keep gameplay fresh, and Bunny Day — which starts every year around the end of March and start of April — is just one of them.

 Animal Crossing: New Horizons Bunny Day Guide